 Absorption RV Fridge

-This has been the most common fridge style used in RVs over the years because they can run on electricity or propane.
-You will sometimes hear them referred to as a “2 way” (propane and 110-volt electric) or even “3 way” RV fridge (propane, 110-volt electric, and 12-volt electric) refrigerators.
+This has been the most common fridge style used in RVs over the years because absorption RV fridges can run on electricity or propane.
+You will sometimes hear them referred to as a “2-way” (propane and 110-volt electric) or even “3-way” RV fridge (propane, 110-volt electric, and 12-volt electric) refrigerators.